aws-samples/serverless-patterns/s3-sqs-lambda-bedrock-s3-cdk-python/README.md

 ## How it works

 * Upload a support conversation history input file to the input S3 Bucket, triggering an 'OBJECT_CREATED' event notification to an SQS Queue.
-Upon receipt, the SQS Queue triggers a Lambda function which will fetch the content of the file using Bucket and Object key info in the event.
-The Lambda constructs a prompt containing the support conversation and invokes Amazon Titan Text Express from Bedrock to generate conversation summary and sentiment in JSON format.
-Finally, the Lambda uploads this summary to the summary S3 Bucket.
+A Lambda function receives the message from the queue and fetches the content  using the Bucket and Object key information in the event.
+The function constructs a prompt containing the support conversation and invokes Amazon Titan Text Express from Bedrock to generate a conversation summary and sentiment in JSON format.
+Finally, the Lambda function uploads the output to the summary S3 Bucket.

 ## Testing

-1. Navigate to the S3 bucket containing key 's3sqslambdabedrocks3cdkpythons-inputbucket**' along with your stack name and a hash key
+1. Navigate to the S3 bucket with a name containing 's3sqslambdabedrocks3cdkpythons-inputbucket**' along with your stack name and a hash key
 2. Upload input file containing conversation history to the bucket (sample input files are available under ./lambda folder)
-3. Wait for the AWS Lambda function to invoke the Amazon Bedrock model to get the sentiment and summary of the conversation.
+3. Wait for Amazon Bedrock to produce the sentiment and summary of the conversation.
 The Response will be uploaded to 's3sqslambdabedrocks3cdkpytho-summarybucket' using the same name of the input file uploaded earlier.
 4. The response will look like the sample shown below:
 ```
 {